 Interestingly enough the word “creature” in this verse is translated from the Greek word ktisis, which simply means “creation or created things.”
 So basically, it’s saying that people are worshiping God’s creation more than God himself, and I can’t think of a better way to describe secular music.
 So my favorite litmus test for any song is to ask myself: “Is this song worshiping the creature or the Creator?”
 I have yet to find a secular artist that worships the Creator with his music.
 Even more concerning is the fact that many self-proclaimed Christians will try to serve both the creature and the Creator in the same song, which brings to mind a verse from James 3: “Out of the same mouth proceedeth blessing and cursing.
 My brethren, this ought not so to be.”

-In the past, most conservative churches had strong convictions against music of any kind.
-Many of them shunned any singing that included instruments.
+Coming from the medieval period, most churches had strong convictions against music of any kind.
+Their singing was more of a chant such as is still found in some Old Order groups; many of them shunned any singing that included instruments.
 Even in the evangelical churches, any music without God as its central theme was immediately rejected.
 However, in the past century music has taken hold of American culture in unprecedented ways.
 Starting with the radio in the twenties, television in the thirties and forties, and finally the world wide web in the nineties, Christians everywhere started compromising on the type of music they listened to.
 Fast forward to where we are today, and you will be hard pressed to find a Christian in America with any convictions on music except for maybe “rock and roll.”
 On top of that, I’m increasingly alarmed at how many conservative Mennonites are justifying some of this music.
 Many “conservatives” are justifying contemporary Christian, country, and pop-themed music “a little bit here and there.”

 As a wretched sinner that has experienced a lot of this music, I want to briefly give you an overview of several different genres of music to help you realize the danger and power of darkness that lies under the surface and behind the scenes of these songs.
 I have split it up into several groups with subheadings for each group that define the category (which is not necessarily one genre).